roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 * **Phase 2 (Budget Reallocation):** If the contraction is structural with no operational quick-fix, freeze LATAM's proactive acquisition spend and reallocate this capital to scale APAC's premium engine.

 ### Marketing Channels
-**1. Resolving Data Blindness: Fixing 'Direct' & 'Unknown' Tracking Failures:**
+**1. Resolving Attribution Blind Spots Across Direct & Unknown:**
-Perform a landing-page audit to deconstruct the 'Direct' misattribution ‘black box’ and isolate genuine direct traffic.
-Implement automated monitoring for UTM stripping and tag failures.
-Utilize a Data Quality Issue Log (DQIL) to assign engineering ownership and fix the May-October 2022 'Unknown' tracking rupture.
+Audit Direct traffic using available landing-page, referrer, and campaign metadata to distinguish likely genuine direct visits from potentially unattributed traffic.
+Separately investigate the May-October 2022 Unknown surge for changes in campaign tagging, source-classification logic, or data ingestion.
+Implement automated monitoring for abnormal shifts in Direct/Unknown shares and maintain a Data Quality Issue Log (DQIL) with clear ownership to track attribution issues through remediation.

 **2. Diagnosing and Improving Email Basket Value:**
 Segment Email-attributed orders by product mix, promotional/discount usage, Loyalty status, and basket composition to identify the drivers of its persistently low AOV.
 Based on the findings, test targeted basket-expansion strategies such as complementary cross-sells, bundles, and higher-value product recommendations, measuring their impact on conversion, AOV, incremental revenue, and margin against the existing Email baseline.

-**3. Scaling the Affiliate Engine Through High-Intent Reviewer Partnerships:**
+**3. Validating and Scaling the Affiliate Opportunity:**
 Reallocate budget from underperforming channels (e.g., Social Media) toward high-impact partnerships with professional tech reviewers, unlocking an untapped high-ticket audience.
 This expansion must be strictly governed by a margin analysis comparing acquisition costs against cart value.